jparedes-m/Time-Series-Filters/Hodrick-Prescott/README.md

 ## Rule two

 The second rule stated by Marcet and Ravn is to modify the restriction of the main minimization problem so that the constraint restricts the variability of the acceleration in the trend component directly.
-This second rule might be used if the researcher believes that the deviation of actual trend from a linear trend is simialr across countries (i.e. UK and US).
+This second rule might be used if the researcher believes that the deviation of the actual trend from a linear trend is similar across countries (i.e. UK and US).

 Formally, the minimization problem becomes: